Camleaf/ArduinoDriveTrain/journal.md

 The process of creating the circuit for what I need shouldn't be too difficult.
 All I need to do should be:

 - Boot up Fritzing ( The circuit software I'm using, I will ignore the PCB section as I am not creating any)
-- Add the Arduino due, NRF24L01 (which I'm using for radio), 3 BTS7960 motor drivers, 3 servos, and 3 dc motors (I can use generic ones here because the inputs are the same)
+- Add the Arduino Due, NRF24L01 (which I'm using for radio), 3 BTS7960 motor drivers, 3 servos, and 3 dc motors (I can use generic ones here because the inputs are the same)
 - Connect all the wires to their appropraite handlers: 5v + arduino handles logic, 7.4V supply handles power